isomerpages/moe-jurongsec/_our-students/Assessment Matters/Assessments and Examinations.md

 ---
 The academic performance of a student is assessed regularly to gauge his/her progress in learning as well as to provide timely feedback and for his/her academic achievement.

-The assessment includes the following:
+The school assessment includes the following:

 a) Weighted Assessments (W.A) <br>
 E.g. Alternative assessments, Class quizzes, Project work, Practical tests and daily assignments